-- 1. Take all necessary steps to assure the child, student's, or vulnerable adult's safety.
+- 1. Take all necessary steps to ensure the safety of the child, student, or vulnerable adult.
 The safety of the child/student/vulnerable adult must be the church's primary concern.
 Do not confront the accused abuser with anger and hostility.
-Treat the accused with dignity, but immediately remove him or her from further involvement with the children or students and report the same. - 2.
+Treat the accused with dignity, but immediately remove him or her from further involvement with children, students or vulnerable adults and report the same. - 2.
 The adult in charge (employed staff or supervisory volunteer) shall document the incident in writing.
 Documentation will include a written record of the steps taken by the church in response to the allegations of abuse.
 Documentation shall be signed and dated. - 3.
-Notify the Sr. Pastor or Executive Pastor, the ministry area director, parents.
-If any of these reporting people is the accused, that individual will not be notified at this time. - 4.
-If "reasonable cause" is established, the reporting adult along with the Sr. Pastor or Executive Pastor or ministry area director shall require notification of the Georgia Department of Family and Children Services (DFCS). - 5.
+Notify the Sr. Pastor or Sr. Associate Pastor, the ministry area director and parents, if appropriately safe for the victim.
+If any of these reporting persons is the accused, that individual will not be notified at this time. - 4.
+If "reasonable cause" is established, the reporting adult along with the Sr. Pastor or Sr. Associate Pastor or ministry area director shall be required to notify the Georgia Department of Family and Children Services (DFCS). - 5.
 In emergency situations, the reporting adult shall notify the proper law enforcement in emergency cases and/or Georgia Department of Family and Children's Services (DFCS) immediately.
 The Sr. Pastor and the ministry area supervisor should be notified as well. - 6.
-The Sr. Pastor, and/or the ministry area director shall notify the following persons: - a.
-District Superintendent - b.
-Insurance Carrier - 7.
-The Sr. Pastor and the ministry area director will notify the following persons: - a.
-Attorney to file report - b.
-Pastoral Care Consultant - 1.
-Provide counseling if desired - 2.
-Offer appropriate referrals - 8.
-Only the designated spokesperson, MMUMC church Lay Leader, will make any necessary public statements or responses. - A brief and honest statement will be prepared by a staff person that can be made to the congregation without giving unnecessary details, placing blame, interfering with the victim's privacy, or violating any confidentiality concerns. - 9.
-Be prepared to cooperate fully with the investigation conducted by law enforcement officials or child protective services.
+The Sr. Pastor, will instruct notification to the following persons: - a.
+District Superintendent

+- b.
+Insurance Carrier

+- c.
+Attorney to file report

+- d.
+Pastoral Care Consultant

+- 1. Provide counseling if desired

+- 2. Offer appropriate referrals

+- 7. Only the designated spokesperson, MMUMC church Lay Leader, will make any necessary public statements or responses.

+A brief and honest statement will be prepared by a staff person that can be made to the congregation without giving unnecessary details, placing blame, interfering with the victim's privacy, or violating any confidentiality concerns.

+8. Be prepared to cooperate fully with the investigation conducted by law enforcement officials or child protective services.